MNThomson/Misc/01 - Discord Bot/README.md

 ## Bot Token

-On the first run, a `.env` file will be created in the base directory.
+Before the first run, put your bot token in a `.env` file in the base directory.
 Add your discord bot token which was obtained from the Discord Developer portal.
+A `.sample_env` is provided.
 ```
 BOT_TOKEN=
 ```